 Description: A placeholder for scanning in a barcode using your device's camera and storing the barcode number.
 If your device does not have a camera, you can input the barcode number manually.

-Barcode Fields support the following types when using the ZXing Library (default) on the Windows, Android, and iOS apps:
+Barcode Fields support the following types of barcodes on the Windows, Android, iOS apps and Web Form Editor:

 RSS-14 (all variants)